-Included in this reporting package (on the enclosed CD-ROM) is the Automated TRI Reporting Software (ATRS) and TRI-ME.
-If you use ATRS or TRI-ME, please follow the instructions below for submitting your TRI forms on magnetic media/diskette.
+Included in this reporting package (on the enclosed CD-ROM) is TRI-ME.
+If you choose to submit your TRI Form R(s) and or Form A(s) on magnetic media/diskette using TRI-ME, please follow the instructions below.